— Welcome to the Publication —

 Founder & Publisher

-Jon founded Journey Junket to document the small, vanishing details of recent decades — the rec-room rituals, the dinner-party menus, the things that seemed too ordinary to write down until they were gone.
+Jon founded Journey Junket to document the small, vanishing details of how we used to travel.
+The motel pool decks, the airline meal carts, the dashboard rituals, the things that seemed too ordinary to write down until they were gone.

 — The Masthead —